 Too big a commitment right now?
 How about joining a committee?

 Anyone can become a committee member after attending three meetings as a guest.
-CCOC has five committees standing: Development, Rental, Finance, Facilities Management and Tenant and Community Engagement.
+CCOC has six committees standing: Development, Rental, Finance, Facilities Management, Personnel, and Tenant and Community Engagement.
 Committees meet once a month from 7:00 p.m. to 9:00 p.m.
 Click here for a description of each committee.

-Contact the Tenant and Community Engagement Facilitators for more information about joining a committee or getting involved.
+Contact Emma Fox, Executive Assistant, by email at email@example.com or by phone 613-234-4065 ext.
+238 for more information about joining a committee or getting involved.